aurigma/GraphicsMill.Samples/README.md

 */I.PSDFormat/I.01.MergeAndResize/*

 Reads PSD images (including multilayered ones).
 Loads each layer, combines them together and creates a thumbnail.

+### I.02.
+Modify and Merge Layers

+*/I.PSDFormat/I.02.ModifyAndMergeLayers/*

+Demonstrates how to parse, modify and merge layers of PSD file.

+### I.03.
+Curved Text

+*/I.PSDFormat/I.03.CurvedText/*

+Demonstrates how to parse and merge layers of PSD file with curved text.

 ## J. Windows Forms